cakehonolulu/cakehonolulu/README.md

 ![banner](https://github.com/user-attachments/assets/f2a9723a-aae5-4128-b978-c15bc188efca)

-## About Me
+## 🚀 About Me

+- Systems Software Engineer specializing in Firmware, Operating Systems, and Security.
-I'm Joel, a Systems Software (Firmware, Operating Systems & Security) Engineer with a lifelong passion for technology and computers.
-Currently pursuing a Computer Science degree at the Universitat Oberta de Catalunya (UOC), I aim to balance work and study effectively.
-Worked as a Full-stack & AWS Cloud Engineer before embarking professionally on my uttermost desire, low-level shenanigans!
+- Lifelong passion for technology and computers.
+- Pursuing a Computer Science degree at the Universitat Oberta de Catalunya (UOC) while balancing work and study.

-## Software Stack
+- Previous experience as a Full-stack and AWS Cloud Engineer.
+- Currently focused professionally on low-level programming and engineering.
+- Enjoys listening to music, debating, and retro gaming consoles.

 ### 🔧 Programming languages